Unleash/unleash/README.md

 ## Client implementations

 We have offical SDK's for Java, Node.js, Go, Ruby and Python.
-And we will be happy to add implementations in other langugages written by you!
+And we will be happy to add implementations in other languages written by you!
 These libraries makes it very easy to use Unleash in you application.

 Official client SDKs: